tiagorockman/tiagorockman/README.md

 - :airplane: Looking for an international opportunity and preparing myself for this.

- - :calling: If wanto to talk just message me on Linkedin link below, will be great to meet you.
+ - :calling: If want to talk just message me on Linkedin link below, will be great to meet you.

 <p>